 - Bull’s Blood Beet – 50 days to harvest.
 Very sweet and delicious beet variety that are tasty These beets have deep reddish-purple leaves and slightly pink rings inside.

 - Chioggia (Bassano) Beet – 60 days to harvest.
 A favorite Italian heirloom beet that arrived in the USA around 1865.
 These beets have light red skin and beautiful rings inside.
 The flesh is very tender, mild, and sweet.

 - Crapaudine Beet – 60 days to harvest.
 Believed to be one of the oldest beets still in existence that dates back 1000 years.
 A variety that is very flavorful.
 The roots are very dark, with almost black flesh and sought after by chefs who want real flavor.

 - Early Wonder Beet – 50 days to harvest.
 An old heirloom dated in the early 1800s.
 Early, smooth, round beet that has tall tender greens.
-A variety that is excellent for excellent for pickling, fresh or cooked.
+A variety that is excellent for pickling, fresh or cooked.

 - Ruby Queen Beet – 55 days to harvest.
 These beets have round, smooth roots.
 Performs well in poor soil; tolerates crowding, holding its shape better than most.
 This All-America Selections (AAS) winner has been a favorite for several years and used in the commercial canning industry and home food preservers.

 - Giant Yellow Eckendorf Beet – 55 to 75 days to harvest.
 The 1927 Henry Fields catalog said, “Giant, smooth, long roots of cylindrical shape, weighing up to 20 pounds each and growing two-thirds above ground.
 Solid white flesh with high food value.”